-- Critically understand a variety of approaches to philosophy and philosophical thinking, including knowledge of their underlying assumptions - Effectively communicate philosophical ideas to specialist and non-specialist audiences, using established disciplinary techniques. - Use established methods and techniques proficiently, to review and consolidate literature, formulate arguments, and create examples and illustrations. - Apply theoretical and conceptual arguments to practical educational problems and issues in a competent manner - Demonstrate skills and competence in applying practical issues and experience to the critique of theoretical and conceptual arguments.
+- Demonstrate systematic, critical and coherent understanding of established and state-of-theart conceptions of philosophy and philosophical thinking, including detailed knowledge of their underlying assumptions - Effectively communicate philosophical ideas to specialist and non-specialist audiences, using established and state of the art disciplinary, and interdisciplinary, techniques. - Deploy a range of established methods and techniques to review, consolidate and critically analyse literature, extend arguments, and create and examples and illustrations - Show initiative in applying theoretical and conceptual arguments to practical educational problems and issues, in a way that takes into account complex and unpredictable educational contexts - Show initiative in applying practical issues and insights to the critique of, and extension of, theoretical and conceptual arguments.